Regularity Normalization: Neuroscience-Inspired Unsupervised Attention across Neural Network Layers: The unsupervised attention mechanism

-\textbf{Standard case: Regularity Normalization.} We first introduce the standard formulation of UAM: the regularity normalization (RN).
-As outlined in Algorithm \ref{alg:RN}, the input would be the activation of each neurons in certain layer and batch.
+We first introduce the standard formulation of the unsupervised attention mechanism, the regularity normalization (RN).
+As outlined in Algorithm \ref{alg:RN}, the input is the activation of each neurons in certain layer and batch.
 Parameters $COMP$ and $\theta$ are updated after each batch, through the incrementation in the normalization and optimization in the training respectively.
-As the numerator of $P_{NML}$ at this step of normalization, the term $P(x_i|\hat{\theta_t}(x_i))$ is computed to be stored as a log probability of observing sample $x_i$ in $N(\mu_{i-1},\sigma_{i-1})$, the normal distribution with the mean and standard deviation of all past data sample history ($x_0,x_1,\cdots,x_{i-1}$), with a prior for $P(x|\hat{\theta}(x))$.
-For numerical evaluations, here we selected a Gaussian prior based on the assumption that each $x$ is randomly sampled from a Gaussian distribution, and the parameter sets from model class $\Theta$ are Gaussian before nonlinear activation functions, but the framework can theoretically work with any arbitrary prior.
-We discussed this Gaussian assumption and provided an extension with other priors in the Appendix.
+As the numerator of $P_{NML}$ at this optimization step $i$ of the normalization, the term $P(x_i|\hat{\theta_t}(x_i))$ is computed to be stored as a log probability of observing sample $x_i$ in $N(\mu_{i-1},\sigma_{i-1})$, the normal distribution with the mean and standard deviation of all past data sample history ($x_0,x_1,\cdots,x_{i-1}$), with a prior for $P(x|\hat{\theta}(x))$.
+For numerical evaluations, here we select a Gaussian prior based on the assumption that each $x$ is randomly sampled from a Gaussian distribution, and the parameter sets from model class $\Theta$ are Gaussian before nonlinear activation functions, but the framework can theoretically work with any arbitrary prior.
+We discuss this Gaussian assumption and provided an extension with other priors (see Appendix \ref{sec:discussion} for a possible extension).

-As in Eq. \ref{eq:comp}, $COMP$ is the denominator of $P_{NML}$ taken log, so the ``\textit{increment}'' function takes in $COMP_t$ storing $\sum_{i=0}^{t-1} P(x_i|\hat{\theta_i}(x_i))$ and the latest batch of $P(x_i|\hat{\theta_t}(x_i))$ to be added in the denominator, stored as $COMP_{t+1}$.
-The ``\textit{increment}'' step involves computing the log sum of two values, which can be numerically stabilized with the log-sum-exp trick\footnote{In continuous data streams or time series analysis, the incrementation step can be replaced by integrating over the seen territory of the probability distribution $\mathcal{X}$ of the data.}.
-The normalization factor is then computed as the shortest code length $L$ given normalized maximum likelihood.
+As in Eq. \ref{eq:comp}, $COMP$ is the denominator of $P_{NML}$ taken log, so the ``\textit{increment}'' function takes in $COMP_t$ storing $\sum_{j=0}^{i-1} P(x_j|\hat{\theta_t}(x_j))$ and the latest batch of $P(x_i|\hat{\theta_t}(x_i))$ to be added in the denominator, stored as $COMP_{t+1}$.
+The ``\textit{increment}'' step involves computing the log sum of two values, which can be numerically stabilized with the log-sum-exp (LSE, also known as RealSoftMax) numerical trick conventionally used in machine learning optimization \cite{calafiore2014optimization}.
+In continuous data streams or time series analysis, the incrementation step can be replaced by integrating over the seen territory of the probability distribution $\mathcal{X}$ of the data.
+The normalization factor is then computed as the shortest code length $L$ given the normalized maximum likelihood, the universal code distribution in Eq. \ref{eq:nnms}.